WalidAra/React-project-structure/README.md

-# Creating a Robust React App Structure
+# Creating a React App Structure

 ## Introduction
 Ever dreamt of a React app that chuckles at bugs and scoffs at spaghetti code?
 Let’s embark on a journey to create a React app so robust it could survive an apocalypse of bad coding practices.